 Featured News Items:

-January 2019 - OCEAN IMAGING RECEIVES FUNDING TO IMPROVE OIL DETECTION CAPABILITY USING A PORTABLE, UAS-BASED SCAT RECONNAISSANCE SYSTEM
+NOVEMBER 2021 - OCEAN IMAGING COMPLETES STUDY TO IMPROVE OIL DETECTION CAPABILITY USING A PROTABLE, UAS-BASED SCAT RECONNAISSANCE SYSTEM

-Ocean Imaging was awarded funding for a two-year project to develop Small Unmanned Aircraft Systems (sUAS) designed to help detect and map oil in coastal and inland zones.
+In 2019 Ocean Imaging was awarded funding for a two-year project to develop Small Unmanned Aircraft Systems (sUAS) designed to help detect and map oil in coastal and inland zones.
 Shoreline Cleanup Assessment Technique (SCAT) operations are a fundamental part of oil spill response for both marine and inland spills.
-The project funded by California Department of Fish and Wildlife (CDFW) Oil Spill Prevention and Response (OSPR) division aims to incorporate sophisticated sensors/cameras into a portable and water-resistant sUAS, so that responders and SCAT teams can more quickly and accurately identify and assess oiled areas in shoreline and inland waterway habitats.
+The project funded by California Department of Fish and Wildlife (CDFW) Oil Spill Prevention and Response (OSPR) division aimed to incorporate more sophisticated sensors into a portable sUAS to assess the efficacy of the enhanced equipment and novel oil detection algorithms designed to help responders and SCAT teams more quickly and accurately identify and assess oiled areas in shoreline and inland waterway habitats.